Tristen-Bristow/Data-Science-Notebook/R and Python Notebook/R KNN Zoo Classification/readme.md

-## A K-Nearest Neighbor Classification-Model of the Animal Kingdom by Outwardly Observable Phenotypes
+## A K-Nearest Neighbor Classification Model of the Animal Kingdom by Outwardly Observable Phenotypes
 ###
 #### Tristen Bristow
 #### capitolmotion@gmail.com